marcpaga/basecalling_architectures/README.md

 ## Data download

+This repository contains a very small demo dataset that can be used to check if the scripts are running correctly.
+The examples below use this demo data.
+Before downloading and processing the data, you might want to make sure that you can run all the examples without errors with the demo data.

 For public data downloads refer to: https://github.com/marcpaga/nanopore_benchmark.
 There you can find download links as well as train/test splits to benchmark your model with the same data as we did in our benchmark.